grezniczek/redcap_pdf_actiontags/README.md

-# REDCap PDF @ActionTags
+# PDF @ActionTags

 A REDCap External Module that provides action tags for controlling PDF output.

-Please see the [CHANGELOG](?prefix=redcap_pdf_actiontags&page=CHANGELOG.md) to learn about changes and bugfixes.
-Version 2.0.0 takes advantage of the new `redcap_pdf` hook, which removed all previous limitations.

-**Note**, however, that through the introduction of the _native_ `@HIDDEN-PDF` action tag, the one provided by this module will not work when used with the `blank` or `data` modifier (as the REDCap-provided action tag will force this to always be `all`).
+**Note** that through the introduction of the _native_ `@HIDDEN-PDF` action tag, the one provided by this module will not work when used with the `blank` or `data` modifier (as the REDCap-provided action tag will force this to always be `all`).
 Thus, if you have been using this tag with one of those modifiers, replace it with the alternative `@PDF-HIDDEN`.

-To test the features of this module, use this [test project](?prefix=redcap_pdf_actiontags&page=Demo/TestProject.xml) (XML metadata and data).
+<span style="color:red">**WARNING:**</span> The current state of the `redcap_pdf` hook (up to at least REDCap 9.8.2) does not allow multiple modules implementing this hook to be active concurrently in a project.
+When using two or more such modules in a project, the _last to execute_ will _win_ and only its effects will be reflected in the generated PDFs!

 ## Requirements